 Sometimes it happens that our utopian piece of conquered and controlled nature where we feel safe starts to turn upside down because of our paranoia of the Outside.

-With my work I want emphasize people to question the relationship between our fears, our selves and our environment.
+With my work I want emphasize people to question the relationship between our fears, our selves and nature.

 Wednesday, December 30, 2009